freedmand/distinguish/README.md

 * **minimal**: assigns names incrementally that are as short as possible, e.g. *a*, *b*, *c*, *...*, *y*, *z*, *aa*, *...*

 * **simple**: pretty much preserve the name unless there's a naming conflict.
 A good mode for development.
-If there's a conflict, `_1` is appended to the end of the name, then `_2` if there's another conflict, and so on.
+If there's a conflict, `_1` is appended to the end of the name, then `_2` if that conflicts, and so on.

 * **module**: essentially the same thing as the simple mode, except the namespace is prepended to the name.
-If you're in a namespace called `component`, you may product a class name like `_cls-component_search`.
+If you're in a namespace called `component`, you may produce a class name like `_cls-component_search`.

 ### Types